Melanoma: Laboratory

-Lactate dehydrogenase (LDH) tests are often used to screen for metastases, although many patients with metastases (even end-stage) have a normal LDH; extraordinarily high LDH often indicates the metastatic spread of the disease to the liver.

-It is common for patients diagnosed with melanoma to have chest X-rays and an LDH test, and in some cases CT, MRI, and/or PET scans.
-Although controversial, sentinel lymph node biopsies and examination of the lymph nodes are also performed in patients to assess spread to the lymph nodes.
+It is common for patients diagnosed with melanoma to have chest X-rays, and in some cases CT, MRI, and/or PET scans.
+Although controversial, sentinel lymph node biopsies and examination of the lymph nodes are also performed in patients to assess spread to the lymph nodes; this test is very sensitive, with a high negative predictive value, meaning that if no metastatic disease is detected then patients can be assured that the chance of spread is very low.
 A diagnosis of melanoma is supported by the presence of the S-100 protein marker.

 HMB-45 is a monoclonal antibody that reacts against an antigen present in melanocytic tumors such as melanomas.
 It is used in anatomic pathology as a marker for such tumors.
-The antibody was generated to an extract of melanoma.
+The antibody was generated against an extract of melanoma.
 It reacts positively against melanocytic tumors but not other tumors, thus demonstrating specificity and sensitivity.
 The antibody also reacts positively against junctional nevus cells but not intradermal nevi, and against fetal melanocytes but not normal adult melanocytes.

-HMB-45 is nonreactive with almost all non-melanoma human malignancies, with the exception of rare tumors showing evidence of melanogenesis (e.g., pigmented schwannoma, clear cell sarcoma) or tumors associated with tuberous sclerosis complex (angiomyolipoma and lymphangiomyoma).
+HMB-45 is nonreactive with almost all non-melanoma human malignancies, except rare tumors showing evidence of melanogenesis (e.g., pigmented schwannoma, clear cell sarcoma) or tumors associated with tuberous sclerosis complex (angiomyolipoma and lymphangiomyoma).

 Prevention

-There is no evidence to support or refute adult population screening for malignant melanoma.
+There is no evidence to support or refute adult population screening for melanoma.

 Ultraviolet radiation

-Minimizing exposure to sources of ultraviolet radiation (the sun and sunbeds), following sun protection measures and wearing sun protective clothing (long-sleeved shirts, long trousers, and broad-brimmed hats) can offer protection.

-Using artificial light for tanning was once believed to help prevent skin cancers, but it can actually lead to an increased incidence of melanomas.
+Minimizing exposure to sources of ultraviolet radiation (the sun and sunbeds) and other sun protection measures such as wearing sun protective clothing (long-sleeved shirts, long trousers, and broad-brimmed hats) can offer protection.
+Using artificial light for tanning was once believed to help prevent skin cancers, but it can lead to an increased incidence of melanomas.

-UV nail lamps, which are used in nail salons to dry nail polish, are another common and widespread source of UV radiation that could be avoided.
+UV nail lamps, which are used in nail salons to dry nail polish, are another widespread source of UV radiation that could be avoided.
 Although the risk of developing skin cancer through UV nail lamp use is low, it is still recommended to wear fingerless gloves and/or apply SPF 30 or greater sunscreen to the hands before using a UV nail lamp.

 The body uses UV light to generate vitamin D so there is a need to balance getting enough sunlight to maintain healthy vitamin D levels and reducing the risk of melanoma; it takes around a half-hour of sunlight for the body to generate its vitamin D for the day and this is about the same amount of time it takes for fair-skinned people to get a sunburn.
 Exposure to sunlight can be intermittent instead of all at one time.